miladesmailpour/challanges/README.md

   ## Credits

-  it was an individual project"
+  it was an individual project

   ## License